Anti-Spoofing

 The FAA has supported Stanford’s research in this area.

-View Inside GNSS Article (PDF): A Multi-Antenna Defense Receiver-Autonomous GPS Spoofing Detectionby Paul Montgomery (Novariant, Inc), Todd Humphreys (University of Teas at Austin), Brent Ledvina (Virginia Tech), March/April 2009.
+View Inside GNSS Article (PDF): A Multi-Antenna Defense Receiver-Autonomous GPS Spoofing Detectionby Paul Montgomery (Novariant, Inc), Todd Humphreys (University of Texas at Austin), Brent Ledvina (Virginia Tech), March/April 2009.